jhoyuen/CSharpPatternsMaman/README.md

 A series of examples describing various patterns using C# and dotnet

 ## Event Handler
+### MultiplayerVersus
+- A Multiplayer VS app to pit 4 players against each other in a free-for-all using `.NET Event Pattern` in C#

 ### Timer
 - A simple Timer app to raise an alarm after x milliseconds using `.NET Event Pattern` in C#